honestbank/terraform-gcp-sql/README.md

-# Terraform Layer Module Template Repository
+# Terraform GCP SQL Module

 Use this repository as a starting point for building a [Terraform Component Module](https://www.notion.so/honestbank/WIP-How-to-structure-a-Terraform-module-31374a1594f84ef7b185ef4e06b36619).